Text entry interface: Computer keyboard text entry

 A computer keyboard is a typewriter-style device which uses an arrangement of buttons or keys to act as mechanical levers or electronic switches.
 Each button typically represents one character, but some symbols may only be accessible via a combination of buttons.
 The layout of the keyboard is like that of a traditional typewriter, although there are some additional keys provided for performing further functions.
-There are a number of different keyboard layouts available: QWERTY is the standard English-language keyboard layout, as the first six keys on the row of letters are Q, W, E, R, T and Y. Other keyboards layouts include AZERTY and Dvorak.
+There are a number of different keyboard layouts available: QWERTY is the standard English-language keyboard layout, as the first six keys on the row of letters are Q, W, E, R, T and Y. Other keyboard layouts include AZERTY and Dvorak.
 The AZERTY keyboard is a variation of the standard QWERTY keyboard adapted for French-language input.
 The AZERTY layout is optimised for French language use.
 Some QWERTY and AZERTY keyboards have explicitly labelled keycaps for diacritics (accents) but, given the appropriate keyboard mapping, any keyboard may be used where these letters are needed.
 The Dvorak keyboard is designed so that the middle row of keys includes the most common letters, with the goal of allowing greater efficiency and comfort while typing.

-These keyboards usually contains letters, numbers, currency sign(s), punctuation, function and control keys, arrow keys, a keypad, and may include a wristpad.
+These keyboards usually contain letters, numbers, currency sign(s), punctuation, function and control keys, arrow keys, a keypad, and may include a wristpad.